Blendify/blender-manual/blender_docs/manual/physics/dynamic_paint/canvas.rst

 Paint is the basic surface type that outputs color and wetness values.
 In case of vertex surfaces, results are outputted as vertex colors.

-Wetmap is a black-and-white output that visualizes paint wetness.
+Wet-map is a black-and-white output that visualizes paint wetness.
 White being maximum wetness, black being completely dry.
 It is usually used as mask for rendering.
 Some "paint effects" affect wet paint only.